abse4411/projz_renpy_translation/README.md

        new "剪贴板朗读已启用。"
    ```
    In addition, we also have placed many rpy files with pre-translated string texts (These files are copied from [RenPy](https://github.com/renpy/renpy/tree/master/launcher/game/tl)).
 After executing `import` command (e.g., `i {projrct} -l {lang}`), the pre-translated string texts will be used to update imported string texts if the specified {lang} parameter matches the name of the subdirectory in `resources/tl`.
 If you don't want to reuse these translations, please append the `-nr` option to `import` command: `i {projrct} -l {lang} -nr`

+    Note that, the source langauge of these provided rpy files is English.
+It means that there rpy files provide translations from English to other languages.
+The root dir of these files can be configed by `index.recycle_dir` in [config.yaml](config.yaml).
 5. [0.4.1] Open the location of RenPy game or save file (Windows OS Only): Use the new `open` command to pen the location of a RenPy game associated the TranslationIndex.
 Some commands for saving file (e.g., `savehtml`, `saveexcel`, `dumpexcel`), will automatically open the saved file's location after the file is saved.
 To prevent the behavior, please append the `-nw` option to these command.

 # 🛫Get started